ickc/pantable/docs/README.md

     default: None

 `include-encoding`
 : if specified, the file from `include` will be decoded according to this encoding, else assumed to be UTF-8.
+Hint: if you save the CSV file via Microsoft Excel, you may need to set this to `utf-8-sig`.

 `csv-kwargs`
 : If specified, should be a dictionary passed to `csv.reader` as options. e.g.